HeimirDavid/recipe-application/README.md

 The main goal for this site is to allow the users to share and store their favorite food with others.
 How often do you make a great dinner on the fly and want to document what you have done and perhaps share it with others?
 Or maybe looking for ideas when you are stuck in a rutine of cooking the same meals week over week?
-The simplicity and availability of this app should make these thing easy to overcome.
+The simplicity and availability of this application should make these thing easy to overcome.
 By using a clean and simple design, the user should find it easy to use, and wish to come back to browse and store even more of their recipes.